Sugar Minott – Father of dancehall

-Starting in 1969, from his work with the African Brothers, through Studio One hits in the seventies, and pioneering dancehall styles in the 1980s with Youthman Promotions, Sugar Minott has never been far from the action, and he continues to record and tour worldwide.
-On a recent visit to England, he spoke to I-Dread from UK Reggae Guide.
+Starting in 1969, from his work with the African Brothers, through Studio One hits in the seventies, and pioneering dancehall styles in the 1980s with Youthman Promotions, Sugar Minott was never far from the action, and he continued to record and tour worldwide until his death in 2010.
+On a visit to England shortly before he passed away, he spoke to I-dread from UK Reggae Guide.

 I started off playing sound system, as a box boy, carrying equipment for sound, and get to start playing on the sound.
 I used to do a lot of odd-jobs, but I decided I wanted to stay in the music business, so I started selling records.
 So I could be in the same business.
 I used to do other things but it was taking me away from the music.

 WHAT WAS THE FIRST REGGAE RECORD TO STICK IN YOUR MIND?